royi-razi/data_mining_project/README.md

 jobname_cli.py [job_name], [city location], [state location]

 positional arguments:

-[job_name] can get one of the following values: "data scientist", "data analyst", "data engineer", "statistician", "big data architect", "senior data scientist"
+[job_name] can get one of the following values: "data scientist", "data analyst", "data engineer", "statistician", "big data architect", "senior data scientist".

 [city location] please provide *full name* of the city.

 [state location] abbreviation or full name of state are acceptable.

 At this point, the function asks the user to enter username and password for database access, assuming the hostname is "localhost".